nemisj/docs/cv.md

 ###### 2006 may - 2007 february : Dual student, Mendix, Rotterdam

-After I finished my internship I've decided to stay at Mendix.
-Switched to the "Dual education" so that I could combine work and study.
+After I finished my internship by Mendix I have decided to stay there.
+Because I was still studen I had to Switch to the "Dual education" so that I could combine work and study together.

+When working there as a dual student, I had to perform different tasks, not only related to the javascript and dojo, but also to the C# and Java.

 __Department__ 	: R&D

 __Achievements__ :

-* Implmeneted Webservices module for backend system in Java ( using SAAJ ) and implemented extra layer to handle DIME attachements.
+* Implmeneted Webservices module for backend system in Java ( using Apache Axis ) and implemented extra layer to handle DIME attachements.

-	At that momen Mendix decided to connect their backend ( Mendix Application Server ) system and interchange data with different web-services.
-For that reason I've implemented Webservice communication module with support of DIME attachements.
+One of my projects in that period of time was to implement Webservice layer inside Mendix Application Server, so that it could connect to the webservices.
+The one unusual aspect of that project was, that this module had to support also DIME attachements.

 * Implemented "Planner" UI-module in JavaScript.

 	This was custom widget to have minimal ui for Gantt chart like planngins.

-* Workingout and creating Planning module for Mendix Business Modeler ( in C# )
+* Creating Planning module for Mendix Business Modeler ( in C# )

 	In order to use planner module in the client, it also had to be implemented inside Modeler tooling.